The early days

 The 2017 WFDF World Championships of Beach Ultimate, in association with BULA took place in Royan, France.
 It broke all interest records and 120 teams from 39 nations participated.

-In 2018 BULA will have another first: the European Beach Ultimate Club Championships.
-Winners from National Beach Ultimate Club Championships are invited to play 26-28 Oct 2018 in Barcelona.
-The event will have room for 16 Men, 16 Women, and 16 Mixed teams.
+In 2018 BULA had another first: the European Beach Ultimate Club Championships.
+Winners from National Beach Ultimate Club Championships were invited to play 26-28 Oct 2018 in Barcelona.
+The event hosted 16 Men, 16 Women, and 16 Mixed teams.

 BULA and the WFDF

 BULA has had much help to make it grow, and one important mention is the World Flying Disc Federation (WFDF).
 This partnership started in 2002 and has since grown into a fruitful collaboration.
 In May 2008 BULA and the WFDF collaborated to develop a new Spirit of the Game scoring system, which has currently been adopted globally.
 WFDF officially recognized Beach Ultimate as a sport in September 2010, and in 2015 the WFDF and BULA signed a second 4-year partnership agreement.